 Japanese man who threatened to spread coronavirus dies - media

-He was hospitalised on March 5, media said.
-The man had been under investigation for alleged obstruction of business after both establishments suspended business, Kyodo News reported.
+The man had been under investigation over alleged obstruction of business after both establishments suspended operations, Kyodo News reported.
 A woman who worked at the hostess bar tested positive for the coronavirus on March 12, it said.
+An Aichi official said that people who test positive are in principle hospitalized but that if there is no bed available, they are told to stay home.

+Aichi's 125 cases represent the second-highest number among Japan's 47 prefectures, according to public broadcaster NHK, as it has been hit hard by a cluster of cases linked to an elderly daycare facility in the capital, Nagoya.
+As of Wednesday morning, Japan had 29 deaths and 868 coronavirus cases, excluding those from a cruise ship that was quarantined near Tokyo last month and returnees on chartered flights from China, NHK's tally shows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)